Akkiros/rspec-rails-tutorial/README.md

 ## Model test

-When we make model, add some validates, class methods and associations.
+When we make model, add some validates and associations.

-Now we check validates, class methods doing well and has correct associations.
+Now we check validates, has correct associations doing well.

 ### Validates